hamzaraza52/help-search-react-test/README.md

 ## Future Work

 If more time was given, functionality such as multiple search pages and the ability to browser back to previous query would be added.
 As well as improved search functionality such as error states, autocomplete and improved styling.
+Styling would be improved as well.

 ## Available Scripts